aliyun/terraform-provider-alicloud/website/docs/r/gpdb_instance.html.markdown

 The ip_whitelist supports the following:

 * `ip_group_attribute` - (Optional) The value of this parameter is empty by default.
 The attribute of the whitelist group.
-The console does not display the whitelist group whose value of this parameter is hidden.
+  If the value contains `hidden`, this white list item will not output.
 * `ip_group_name` - (Optional) IP whitelist group name
 * `security_ip_list` - (Required) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 System default to `["127.0.0.1"]`.